Saba Kord Afshari and Raheleh Ahmadi

-Saba Kord Afshari is a women’s rights defender serving 5 years in prison for protesting compulsory veiling laws in Iran.
+Saba Kord Afshari is a women’s rights defender sentenced to five years in prison for protesting compulsory veiling laws in Iran.
+She was imprisoned along with her mother Raheleh Ahmadi, who served a two year and seven month sentence on the same charges.

 Prior to her arrest, Kord Afshari regularly joined protests known as White Wednesdays, a campaign in which women wore white to protest the compulsory-veiling laws.
 She often published videos on social media of herself without a hijab.
 Her efforts were supported by other female activists, including Raheleh Ahmadi, her mother.
 Kord Afshari was previously arrested in August 2018 for taking part in anti-corruption protests.
 She was sentenced to one year and released in February 2019 as part of a mass pardon.